Chicago Semester (Partner)

 EligibilityYou must be a Junior or Senior to participate in the Chicago semester.
 The GPA requirement is 2.5 for General students.

 The CS program is a non-Calvin program but students remain eligible for Calvin financial aid at the same level as if they were on campus.
 The cost is the same as Calvin’s tuition, room and board rate plus an administrative fee.
-For more details about the program cost, visit the financial information page.

 Total living expenses depend upon the lifestyle chosen by each student; however, you can live in Chicago for almost the same cost as room and board for a semester on campus—sometimes cheaper!